 Abstract: As this disease continues to spread through free-ranging populations in North America and elsewhere, viable management strategies are needed.
 This document outlines an approach for experimental application and assessment of prospective CWD suppression strategies using an adaptive management framework.
 The focus is on mule deer in western prairie, shrub-steppe, and southwest desert systems.

-Also view the Chronic Wasting Disease Fact Sheet (PDF, 580KB) developed by WAFWA’s Mule Deer Working Group
+Also see the Chronic Wasting Disease Fact Sheet (PDF, 580KB) by WAFWA’s Mule Deer Working Group

 Shared Resources